AndrewLuyt/divvy-bikeshare/process-bikeshare-data.md

    - Interpreted as a geographical **area** or "bin" where a trip starts or ends, as opposed to a point.
 Meant as a convenient aggregating measure for later analysis.
+ - `trip_minutes`: Some trips are of negative duration and will be filtered out later.
+Online research suggests that some of this comes from Divvy taking bikes in and out of service for quality control reasons.
- - `trip_delta_`: the change in lontitude and latitude over the trip.
+ - `trip_delta_`: the change in longitude and latitude over the trip.
  - `is_round_trip`: a boolean flag that shows if the trip started and ended at the same station.
 Meant to distinguish between commute-type trips and pleasure cruises.